What is the structure of the tropical rainforest?

-The image below shows a typical cross section in the rainforest.
+The image below shows a typical cross-section in the rainforest.

 Emergents are the tallest trees and are usually over 50 metres tall.
 The Kapok tree is an example of an emergent.

 The under canopy mainly contains bare tree trunks and lianas.
+Lianas are vines that climb the vegetation in a bid to reach sunlight.

 The shrub layer has the densest plant growth.
 It contains shrubs and ferns and other plants needing less light.
 Saplings of emergents and canopy trees can also be found here.

 The forest floor is usually dark and damp.
 It contains a layer of rotting leaves and dead animals called litter.
 This decomposes rapidly (within 6 weeks) to form a thin humus, rich in nutrients.
+Below the rich top soil the soil lacks nutrients.
+This is because nutrients are rapidly absorbed by vegetation.